Prometheus on Windows

 For monitoring Windows with Prometheus, a Windows exporter needs to be installed which is the equivalent of [Node exporter](https://github.com/prometheus/node_exporter) for Windows.
 This exporter will start an HTTP endpoint, exposing metrics that will enable Prometheus to scrape them.

-You can run the latest MSI installer from the below link, each release provides a .msi installer.
-The installer will set up the windows_exporter as a Windows service, as well as create an exception in the Windows Firewall.
+Run the latest MSI installer from the below link, each release provides a .msi installer.
+The installer will set up the windows\_exporter as a Windows service, as well as create an exception in the Windows Firewall.
 Node-exporter will be run on port 9182 by default after the installation.

 https://github.com/prometheus-community/windows_exporter/releases